RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     2017-04-24 10:54:15 [!] https://<your_ip_here>:8443
     ```

     RS is now installed on the node.
     Repeat this process for each node in the cluster.
-Then:

 1. [Create]({{< relref "/rs/administering/cluster-operations/new-cluster-setup.md" >}})
     or [join]({{< relref "/rs/administering/cluster-operations/adding-node.md" >}}) an existing RS cluster.
 1. [Create a database]({{< relref "/rs/administering/database-operations/creating-database.md" >}}).

     For geo-distributed Active-Active replication, create an [Active-Active]({{< relref "/rs/administering/database-operations/create-active-active.md" >}}) database.